 3) A day when you can take your family members and have a good leisure time.

 There are many ways you can celebrate the many bank holidays and public holidays that we get in India.
 Take the case of Christmas, which each year comes on December 25th.
 Individuals may bake a turkey, prepare Christmas sweets well in advance, place a crib outside their house, and sing Christmas Carols by singing in the viscnity.
 A great way to celebrate the festival.
 Diwali is another day we celeberate the festival in a great way.
 People burn fire crackers, while others suggest not to do so.
 It is also similar to Christmas in terms of making and distributing sweets.
 Among the other noted festivals that we have is also the Eidh Festival celeberated by the Muslims.
 During the festive holidays, there are a host of things that you can do.
 If you have the option of celeberating it would be good, or else you can spend time on a holiday.
 You can take the many tour packages that are on offer and go off to a far off place.
 Remember, public holidays are a time for fun and frolic saw do enjoy it to the very utmost.
 Indians are warm loving people with a very great diversity, where one individual from a particular religion tends to even celeberate festival from another religion as well.
+There are many other religious festivals that are thus celeberated to mark the various festivals in India.
+If you are not celebrating a particular festival, it is best that you spend time in some outdoor activity to stay fit.

 Honestly speaking there is no difference between the state holidays, public holidays and bank holidays in India.
 All are one and the same. in fact, one holiday is embbeded in the other and there is absolutely difference.
 It is just that each individual uses each term very vaguely and you can use either of the terms.
 For example a religious holiday in India can also be a public holiday and a bank holiday.
 On the other hand all three can be a holiday at the same time.
 In Indian Bank Holidays are basically used as a term to specify that the bank would be closed.
 Does this mean that all of the private companies and corporations in the country would be closed.
 Not necessarily so.
 For example, there are certain religious festivals in India, which are also public holidays in the country and also bank holidays in the country.
 However, just because a particular holiday is a bank holiday, there may not nececssarily be a closure of private companies.
 What we can say with some certainty that in most of the cases you would find that the government offices are closed.
 If the government offices are closed we can to some extent say that it is a public holiday.
 With the fast emergence of the private sectot and the important role that it is playing in nation building not many individuals are having holidays on all of the days.
 Some private companies are giving restricted holidays and not all holidays are given as offs.
 However, if you are working in a government enterprise you can consider yourself a little more lucky than others for the numbers of holidays.